Skip to content

 Values restart, sighup, none

-Controls behaviour when Vault secrets are updated during the lease or renewal cycle.
+Controls behaviour when OpenBao secrets are updated during the lease or renewal cycle.

 Value Behaviour